Last Updated: September 27, 2019 Abhishek Gurung

 Karmanghat Hanuman Temple: Pay homage to the divine Lord Hanuman and the protector of Lord Ram and Sita in Hyderabad

 Karmanghat Hanuman Temple is probably the most popular and oldest Hanuman temple in Hyderabad.
-The two auspicious days of Tuesdays and Saturdays are considered most holy and you can witness many devotees gather in this temple.
-One of the main festivals here is the Hanuman Jayanti that celebrated the birthday of Lord Hanuman during the months of either April or March.
+The two auspicious days of Tuesdays and Saturdays are considered most holy when you can witness many devotees gathering in this temple.
+One of the main festivals here is the Hanuman Jayanti that celebrates the birthday of Lord Hanuman during the months of either April or March, observed according to the Hindu calendar.

 - Main Deity: Lord Hanuman